jessuni/SafeColor/README.md

 # SafeColor
-SafeColor generates accessible colors that compiles with WCAG success criteria 1.4.3 (or any contrast ratio of your choice).
+SafeColor generates accessible colors that complies with WCAG success criteria 1.4.3 (or any contrast ratio of your choice).
 It can be used to:

 1. generate a random color that is contrast safe with a given color